††††† 201 KAR 20:260. Organization and administration standards for prelicensure registered nurse or practical nurse

 ††††† (h) 1.
 To coordinate the development and negotiation of contracts with clinical facilities, the number and variety of which shall be adequate to meet curricular outcomes; and

 ††††† 2.
-To coordinate the development of selection and evaluation criteria for clinical facilities and ensure that the criteria shall be utilized by the program of nursing;
+To coordinate the development of written criteria for the selection and evaluation of clinical facilities and ensure that the criteria shall be utilized by the program of nursing;

 ††††† (i) The establishment of student-nurse faculty ratio in the clinical practice experience.

 ††††† 1.
 The maximum ratio of nurse faculty to students in the clinical area of patients-

 ††††† 2.
-The student-nurse faculty ratio shall not exceed ten (10) to one (1) in the clinical practice experience, including observational or preceptored experiences.
-Observational experiences shall include an assignment where a student observes nursing and where the student does not participate in direct patient or client contact but has access to a clinical instructor as needed.
+The student-nurse faculty ratio shall not exceed ten (10) to one (1) in the clinical practice experience, including observational or other supervised learning experiences.

 ††††† 3.
 This ratio shall not apply to on campus skill lab experiences;

 ††††† (j) The submission of the Certified List of Kentucky Program of Nursing Graduates, as incorporated by reference in 201 KAR 20:070, upon student completion of all requirements for a degree, diploma, or certificate, regardless of the state in which the graduate intends to seek licensure;

 ††††† (k) The development and maintenance of an environment conducive to the teaching and learning process;

 ††††† (l) To facilitate the development of long-range goals and objectives for the nursing program;

 ††††† (m) To ensure that equipment, furnishings, and supplies shall be current and replaced in a timely manner;

 ††††† (n) To ensure that the nurse faculty has sufficient time to accomplish those activities related to the teaching-learning process and program outcomes;

-††††† (o) To coordinate an orientation to the roles and responsibilities of full-time, adjunct nurse faculty, and clinical instructors to the program of nursing and, as appropriate, to clinical facilities so that the mission, goals, and expected outcomes of the program shall be achieved;
+††††† (o) To coordinate an orientation to the roles and responsibilities of full-time, part-time, adjunct nurse faculty, and clinical instructors to the program of nursing and, as appropriate, to clinical facilities so that the mission, goals, and expected outcomes of the program shall be achieved;

 ††††† (p) To facilitate regular communication with the full and part time nurse faculty and clinical instructors in the planning, implementation, and evaluation of the program of nursing;